thresa4/pdsnd_github/README.md

 Bikeshare project is a bicycle sharing system with the use of Python script to read data from .csv files from either Washington, New York city or Chicago.
 Interactive interfaces are used to choose the city and other information to extract statistics from the data areas.

 ### Files used
-new_york_city.csv
+New_york_city.csv
-chicago.csv
+Chicago.csv
-washington.csv
+Washington.csv

 ### Credits
-Getting the row count on pandas data frame: https://stackoverflow.com/questions/15943769/how-do-i-get-the-row-count-of-a-pandas-dataframe
+-Getting the row count on pandas data frame: https://stackoverflow.com/questions/15943769/how-do-i-get-the-row-count-of-a-pandas-dataframe
-Python documentation
+-Python documentation
-Pandas documentation
+-Pandas documentation
-Lectures of Programming for Data Science.
+-Lectures of Programming for Data Science.